simonhw/campsite-bookings/README.md

 #### Cloning
 1. Log in or sign up to GitHub.
-2. Navigate to the repository for [akeview Campsite](https://github.com/simonhw/campsite-bookings).
+2. Navigate to the repository for [Lakeview Campsite](https://github.com/simonhw/campsite-bookings).
 3. Click on the green Code button, select your preferred option of HTTPS, SSH, or GitHub CLI, and copy the relevant link.
 4. Open the terminal in your IDE and navigate to your directory of choice for this new clone.
 5. Type `git clone` into the terminal and paste in your copied link.
 Press enter.